KanoComputing/kano-debber/README.md

 ## Prepare system

 If you are running `kano-debber` on your own system, you have to run the prepare script first.
-This is not needed on Kano-DevBox as it is already prepared.
+This is not needed on Kano-Devbox as it is already prepared.

 	sudo ./prepare_system.sh

 ## How it works

 `kano-debber` reads the list of repositories from the `repos` file, and the GitHub authentication token from `token`.
 The token file is optional and is only needed for private repositories.